thegameofcode/automation-devices-tessel/README.md

-# automation-mobile
+# automation-devices-tessel

-Automation mobile allows to add a real smartphones as part of the bdd/atdd tests
+Automation devices allows to add a real physical devices as part of the CD/CI and bdd/atdd cycles.

 ## Server end-points